 The kids have been walking him around the house with him wearing small animal harness to keep him safe.
 They’ve even been able to take him into the backyard and neighborhood a few times however, we always have to be careful of his temperature.
 Since the kids get to enjoy the bearded dragon, it only seemed fair that they learn the responsibility of taking care of him too.
 They aren’t permitted to enjoy the fun parts of caring for a bearded dragon if they can’t help with the smelly parts too.
 While this is a pet for the children, caring for this reptile is ultimately our responsibility and we would never leave the task to the children alone.
 All of the care, feeding and cleaning is supervised or monitored to be sure it is done properly and timely.

 We find our bearded dragon fairly low maintenance and love the fact that he is flexible with our routine.
 Some days he has lots of interaction and attention and some days he has to be by himself for a long day.
 As long as he has plenty of food and water, we know he manages the long days without too much stress.
 We needed a pet that could handle our long days.

 He is loved

-Many may not realize it but having a bearded dragon has been a great learning experience.
+Many may not realise it, but having a bearded dragon has been a great learning experience.
 The children can tell you a lot about reptiles.
 They are better at taking turns and have learned a little bit of responsibility.
 We love having a bearded dragon as a pet in our home.
 He causes more smiles than frustration.
-He has quickly became part of our daily lives and we became attached and in love with him very quickly.
+He has quickly become part of our daily lives, and we became attached and in love with him very quickly.